Trapped modes in electromagnetic waveguides: Waveguides with separation of variables in the resonator

 \begin{proposition} Assume $\Om$ as in (\ref{HypoOm}) with $\mathcal{R}$ as in (\ref{DefSectionsNotSC}).
 If $\pi^2/L^2<\lambda_N$, then there holds $\sigma_{\mrm{d}}(A)\ne\emptyset$. \end{proposition} \begin{proof} Define the field $\E_{p}$ as in (\ref{DefEpGe}) with

 $\varphi$ being the function defined in (\ref{DefPhi}).
 One can check as above that $\E_p\in\boldsymbol{\mX}_N(\Om)$.
 Moreover, we have

 Again with the min-max principle (\ref{MaxMinFormula}), we obtain the conclusion of the proposition. \end{proof} Let us formulate two comments concerning this result.
-First, note that the domain $\Om$ represented in Figure \ref{CoaxialTEM} offers another example showing that monotonicity of the spectrum with respect to the geometric inclusion does not hold for the Maxwell's operator.
-Second, observe that only the length of the resonator matters in the upper bound for the eigenvalue in the discrete spectrum of $A$, and not the area of $S_\circ$.
+First, note that the domain $\Om$ represented in Figure \ref{CoaxialTEM} offers another example showing that monotonicity of the spectrum with respect to the geometric inclusion does not hold for Maxwell's operator.
+Second, observe that only the length of the resonator matters in the upper bound for the eigenvalue in the discrete spectrum of $A$, and not the area of $S_\circ$ (in particular the hole in $S_\circ$ can be as small as desired).
 This example where the topology plays a key role is very specific to electromagnetism and has no equivalent for Dirichlet/Neumann Laplacians.